Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 • You won’t have to do the Christmas Day runaround & sit in Christmas traffic.

-• There will be a limited number of presents and waste, with the gift of presence & experience taking centre stage.
+• There will be a limited number of presents and waste, with the gift of presence & experience taking center stage.

 How to keep the magic alive while on a Holiday for Christmas in the Whitsundays